pycroscopy/pycroscopy/docs/faq.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Often, others may have encountered the same problem and may have brought up a similar issue.
 Try searching on google and trying out some suggested solutions.
 If this does not work, raise an ``issue`` `here <https://github.com/pycroscopy/pycroscopy/issues>`_ and one of us will work with you to resolve the problem.

-Do I still need to use standard softwares for plotting figures for papers?
+Do I still need to use standard software for plotting figures for papers?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Not at all.
 Python has an excellent set of libraries for generating even complicated figures for journal papers.
 Pycroscopy has `several functions <https://pycroscopy.github.io/pycroscopy/auto_examples/user_tutorials/plot_utils.html#sphx-glr-auto-examples-user-tutorials-plot-utils-py>`_ that make it easier to quickly generate publication-ready figures.
 There are `several publications <https://pycroscopy.github.io/pycroscopy/papers_conferences.html#journal-papers-using-pycroscopy>`_ that have only used pycroscopy and matplotlib to generate figures for papers.
 If you are still not convinced, you can always export your data to text / csv files and use conventional softwares like `Origin Pro <https://www.originlab.com>`_.